isabella232/ios-swift-verification-tutorial/readme.md

 2. Add an SMS verification button and create an action called **smsVerification**
 3. Add a callout verification button and create an action called **calloutVerification**
 4. Add a label and call an outlet called **status**
-5. Add an activity indicator and an outlet called spinner, and then check the box to hide when no animated
+5. Add an activity indicator and an outlet called **spinner**, and then check the box to hide when no animated
-6. Embed the controller in a navigation controller editor, and then embed it in a Navigation Controller
+6. Embed the ViewController in a navigation controller editor

 Add your constraints and the first screen is done.
 The next thing we are going to do is to add some code to do a callout verification.
 I want to start with this because the callout verification does not require any additional screens.